Pilot training vs Aeronautical engineering.

 If you look forward to being a commercial pilot, you must invest more time and money.
 You will require more time commitment for the commercial pilot license course.

-Together with an aeronautical engineering degree and a commercial pilot license, you have a better shot at getting a commercial pilot job.
+With an aeronautical engineering degree and a commercial pilot license, you can get a commercial pilot job better.